jbellsey/styletron-themer/README.md

 ## Requirements

 You should be using React already.
-And if you're here, you're probably using Styltron to manage CSS in JavaScript.
+And if you're here, you're probably using Styletron to manage CSS in JavaScript.
 (If you're not, you should!)

 ## Documentation